 Guildhall Art Gallery, London

 The Guildhall Art Gallery houses the art collection of the City of London, England.
-The gallery was originally built in 1885 to house art collections from the City of London Corporation.
-Today it occupies a building that was completed in 1999 to replace an earlier structure which was destroyed in The Blitz in 1941.
+The gallery was initially built in 1885 to house art collections from the City of London Corporation.
+Today it occupies a building that was completed in 1999 to replace an earlier structure that was destroyed in The Blitz in 1941.
 It is a stone building in a semi-gothic style intended to be sympathetic to the historic Guildhall, which is adjacent.

 The Guildhall Art Gallery collection consists of about 4,000 works, of which around 250 are on display at any one time.
 Many of the paintings are of London themes.
-There is also a significant collection of Victorian-era art, including Pre-Raphaelites, which features paintings by artists such as John Everett Millais, Dante Gabriel Rossetti, Abraham Solomon, Edward John Poynter and Edwin Landseer.
+There is also a significant collection of Victorian-era art, including Pre-Raphaelites, which features paintings by artists such as John Everett Millais, Dante Gabriel Rossetti, Abraham Solomon, Edward John Poynter, and Edwin Landseer.

 Roman Amphitheatre, London

 The Guildhall complex was built on the site of London’s first Roman amphitheater.
 Some of the remains of this are displayed in its actual place in the basement of the art gallery.
 The Roman Amphitheatre ruins were discovered in 1985.

 London’s first Roman amphitheater was built in 70 AD from wood but was renovated in the early 2nd century with tiled entrances and stone walls.
 The amphitheater was used for various events such as gladiator games, entertainment with animal fighting, the public execution of criminals, and religious activities.
 When the ancient Romans left in the 4th century, the amphitheater lay derelict for hundreds of years.
 In the 11th century, the area was reoccupied, and by the 12th century, the first Guildhall was built next to it.

 - “The Defeat of the Floating Batteries at Gibraltar” by John Singleton Copley